Waiouru: Studholme's land grab

-While they argued, John Studholme, described by the Wanganui Herald as a "Canterbury land shark", had already been grazing the land around Waiouru for three years.
-Backed by the Auckland capitalists Moorhouse, Morrin and Russell, he had made a highly illegal deal in 1874, leasing the land for 21 years from Topia Turoa, who claimed ownership of all the land between Rangipo and Karioi through his marriage of Makarena Utaora of Ngati Rangi.
+As discourse continued, John Studholme, described by the Wanganui Herald as a "Canterbury land shark", had already been grazing the land around Waiouru for three years.
+Backed by the Auckland capitalists Moorhouse, Morrin, and Russell, Studholme had made a highly illegal deal in 1874, leasing the land for 21 years from Topia Turoa, who claimed ownership of all the land between Rangipo and Karioi through his marriage of Makarena Utaora of Ngati Rangi.

-In March 1874, Studholme's men had moved cattle and sheep onto the land.
-They started building houses, stables and sheds at Karioi, and shepherds' huts at Waiouru.
+In March 1874, Studholme's men had moved cattle and sheep onto the land and started building houses, stables, and sheds at Karioi, as well as a shepherds' huts at Waiouru.

-In January 1880 the Studholme land ring tried to obtain permanent ownership of the land from Topia and sent surveyors to mark the exact boundaries.
-This incensed the Ngati Rangi faction and they called on Major Kemp for assistance.
-He re-activated his company of seasoned gun-fighters, with whom he had routed the Hauhau at the Battle of Moutua Island 16 years previously, and they rode up from the Whanganui river valley to Waiouru, and then on another 10 km east to the strategic high ground of Auahitotara, where they began some sabre-rattling live-firing practice.
+In January 1880 the Studholme land ring attempted to obtain permanent ownership of the land from Topia and sent surveyors to mark the exact boundaries.
+This incensed the Ngati Rangi faction and in response they called on Major Kemp for assistance.
+Major Kemp re-activated his company of seasoned gun-fighters, with whom he had routed the Hauhau at the Battle of Moutua Island 16 years previously.
+Major Kemp and his men rode from the Whanganui river valley to Waiouru, and then on another 10 km east to the strategic high ground of Auahitotara, where they began some sabre-rattling live-firing practice.
 This upset the Ngati Whiti people at Moawhango village 15 km to the east, who re-activated their own gun-fighters as well.
-The Moawhango militia moved forward to two shepherds' huts at Te Waiu and dug gun-fighters' trenches all round them.
+The Moawhango militia moved forward to two shepherds' huts at Te Waiu and dug defensive trenches surrounding the site.
 These trenches, known as the Waiu Pa site, can still be seen today.

 A Maori missionary defused the situation before any bloodshed occurred, and in 1884 the Land Court finally awarded ownership of each block of the now-surveyed Murimotu land to various hapu of Ngati Rangi, although Studholme's political connections in Wellington allowed him to keep his lease for its remaining 11 years.

-But it was a hollow victory for Studholme; although his costs remained high, the price paid for wool plummeted as vast new sheep farms in Australia came into production.
-And the extremely cold winter of 1893, with deep snow on the ground from Easter to October, killed 20,000 of his sheep and left the rest emaciated.
+It was a hollow victory for Studholme; although his costs remained high, the price paid for wool plummeted as vast new sheep farms in Australia came into production.
+Coupled with this, the extremely cold winter of 1893 created deep snow from late March to October and left 20,000 of his sheep dead, and the remainder emaciated.

 By the mid-1890s there were only 40,000 merinos on the tussock lands between Karioi bush and the Kaimanawa Ranges.